petarturukalo/micro-guitar-tuner/README.md

 or a question mark if no sound is being made.
-On the bottom half of the display is a slider with two tics, a smaller one fixed in the middle of the slider marking the frequency of the nearest detected note, and another bigger one appearing anywhere along the slider depicting how far in cents away the detected frequency is away from the nearest note (frequency increases left to right along the slider).
+On the bottom half of the display is a slider with two tics, a smaller one fixed in the middle of the slider marking the frequency of the nearest detected note, and another bigger one appearing anywhere along the slider depicting how far in cents the detected frequency is away from the nearest note (frequency increases left to right along the slider).

 For example, in the below image the nearest detected note is G3, and the detected frequency